 A dear friend, Lori, an addiction doc, spoke of the "primacy of process."
-An interesting idea, as no matter how much we create a simple, deep system like EBT, there is wonder.
+It's an interesting idea, as no matter how much we do to create a simple, deep system like EBT, there is wonder.
 If we can attach to the process, not the outcomes, who knows how wonderful life could be?

 I see that in my own life.
 Perhaps the most important training in EBT is about the fundamental emotional tools.
 Use them.
 Awaken.
 Use them again.
 Awaken again.
 OH, how out of control that is, and yet, how far that takes us in evolving and learning how to both love and give even more.
 Yes, EVEN MORE!